zeiss-microscopy/OAD/Apeer/modules/fiji_module_template/Fiji_Python_Tutorial - Create your own module.md

   * when using BioFromats it is required to set the respective options
   * since an image can have many image series, it is also needed to extract the desired ImageSeries.
 In our example we just use the 1st one for simplicity reasons
 * Apply the filter to the image by calling the helper function `apply_filter()` from above
-  * In case `NONE` was slected, the script will basically just do nothing and retun the unfiltered image
+  * In case `NONE` was selected, the script will basically just do nothing and retun the unfiltered image
   * additional it creates some logging output

 ```python